You get frequent muscle cramps

 Your teeth are suffering

 Calcium and phosphorous team up to keep our teeth strong.
-Tooth decay is a good indicator of poor calcium intake, because when we don’t eat enough calcium-rich foods our body begins to pull the calcium it needs from our bones and teeth.
+Tooth decay is one of the signs of calcium deficiency, because when we don’t eat enough calcium-rich foods our body begins to pull the calcium it needs from our bones and teeth.

 You’re feeling the low-calcium blues